 THINGS TO BRING :

-Business Cards : Pass out business cards to everyone ... have them everywhere ... make sure all your contact info is on them and hopefully a picture of your work too.
+Business Cards : Pass out business cards to everyone ... have them everywhere ... make sure all your contact info is on them and a picture of your work to jog their memory.

 Bags with handles ... even if its grocery bags, give people a handled bag to carry the pot in.
-Wrapping paper can be as simple as white rolls of newsprint quality paper but PLEASE … DO NOT wrap your beautiful work in old newspapers.
-Your hand made pottery deserves better than that.
+Wrapping can be as simple as sheets of packing paper, Always put your card in the bag.

 WHAT TO DO :